-As well as the best scrambling horseshoe in the Lake District, Glenridding also has some less glamorous approaches to Helvellyn.
+As well as the best scrambling horseshoe in the Lake District, Glenridding also has some plodding approaches to Helvellyn.
 These routes are recommended for when the weather puts Striding and Swirral Edges out of the picture.
 It was reputedly used by ponies to take tourists up to the summit of Helvellyn, and at a lengthy 8km in length, you can see why they needed the ponies.
 At least it’s easy under foot and makes a steady route – ideally suited to a sore footed descent at the days’ end.

 Height Gained – 920 metres, Distance – 8.8 km, Time –3.5 hours.

 The ascent of Helvellyn via Stick’s Pass from Glenridding is even longer and adds the summit of Raise to the days’ efforts.
 It’s arguably the same approach to Helvellyn as the previous walk up Keppel Cove, but we think it merits it’s own entry as an alternative ascent route.
 You can also bag Stybarrow Dodd while you’re at it.